 Naturally, the idea to create a website by your own means may seem rather tempting.
 But in most cases, the time spent carries a bigger value than imaginary benefits.
-And using ready-made templates or hiring a freelancer would lead to appearing another one typical, boring resource with potential errors which may declare itself later.
+And using ready-made templates or hiring a freelancer would lead to the appearance of another typical, boring resource with potential errors which may declare themselves later.

-On the other hand, if you’re willing to pay more, the cost to develop a website would be completely justified, and you’ll get what you want: the effective tool to grow your business.
+On the other hand, if you’re willing to pay more, the cost to develop a website would be completely justified, and you’ll get what you want: an effective tool to grow your business.

 When hiring a company…

-Now then, who are these qualified professionals you're going to pay your money?
+Now then, who are these qualified professionals you're going to pay your money to?
 Of course, web designers, Internet marketers, web programmers, copywriters, SEO optimizers, and project managers, ready to listen to absolutely all your requirements and wishes and monitor their direct implementation.
-Surely, professional skills and time of such experts must be well-paid…
+Surely, the professional skills and time of such experts must be well-paid…

 So how much does a website cost (to build it), taking into account the rate requests of specialists?
 It depends on the factors described below.

 The cost of creating the site depends, inter alia, on the company name.
 The more promoted the firm, the higher the price of its services.
 However, the exaggerated price (as it may seem) is rather explainable.
 As a rule, well-known companies maintain their reputation and can't offer low-quality products.
-That is, the probability of excellent result costs more.
+That is, the confidence in an excellent result costs more.

 But this rule has exceptions, so pay attention also to the next item on our list.